 Dr. Conner is board-certified by the American Board of Surgery and the American Board of Thoracic Surgery.
 His interests are focused on patient safety with a special focus on achieving quality outcomes in cardiothoracic surgery through program development.
 Dr. Conner strives to serve his community in the full spectrum of diseases of the chest to include cardiac, vascular, and thoracic oncology.

-Dr. Conner currently serves as the Medical Director for Cardiothoracic Surgical Services at Heart Hospital of Austin at St. David’s Round Rock Medical Center.
+Dr. Conner currently serves as the Medical Director for Cardiothoracic Surgical Services at Heart Hospital of Austin at St. David’s Round Rock Medical Center as well as adjunct associate professor at Texas A&M Medical School.
 He is an active member of the Texas Medical Association, Travis County Medical Association, and the Society of Thoracic Surgeons where he serves on the Work Force for Patient Safety and Task Force for Military Affairs.

 He is thrilled to be apart of Cardiothoracic and Vascular Surgeons.
 He looks forward to establishing a Cardiothoracic Center of Excellence in Round Rock, Texas.